hhslepicka/Genesis-1.3-Version2/README.md

 The latest release of Genesis supports parallel computer architecture, based on the Message Passing Interface (MPI) protocol.

+# Fork Notice

+Sven Reiche (original author of Genesis-1.3-Version2) developed it for a long time up until 2017.
+After that, he switched to developing Genesis-1.3-Version4, which despite the name is a completely different codebase switched from Fortran (Version2) to C++ (Version4).

+We had many local patches scattered over SLAC and people still use Genesis Version2.

+@ChristopherMayes reached out to Sven who allowed us to Fork and keep working on bug fixes for the code of Genesis-1.3-Version2 including adding it into conda-forge.

 # Precompiled

 ## Anaconda